 Toxic synovitis goes away on its own.
 There are no expected long-term complications.

-When to Contact a Medical Professional:
+When to Contact a Medical Professional

-Call for an appointment with your child's health care provider if:
+Call for an appointment with your child's provider if:

-- Your child has unexplained hip pain or a limp, with or without a fever
+Your child has unexplained hip pain or a limp, with or without a fever

-- Your child has been diagnosed with toxic synovitis and the hip pain lasts for longer than 10 days, the pain gets worse, or a high fever develops
+Your child has been diagnosed with toxic synovitis and the hip pain lasts for longer than 10 days, the pain gets worse, or a high fever develops

 Sankar WN, Horn BD, Wells L, Dormans JP.
-Transient monoarticular synovitis (toxic synovitis).
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+The hip.
+In: Kliegman RM, Stanton BF, St Geme JW III, Schor NF, eds.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 670.
+20th ed.
+Philadelphia, PA: Elsevier; 2016:chap 678.